geometor/seer/README.md

 ## License

-Seer is licensed under the MIT License.
+SEER is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Acknowledgments